Alexander Hamilton Scholars focuses on closing the opportunity gap for young people like Alexander Hamilton.

 LEADERSHIP: Inspired by Alexander Hamilton’s legacy of leadership through service, Scholars prioritize and value their responsibility to use their talents and skills to effect positive change in their communities, the nation, and the world, and have an overall understanding of the importance of social impact and legacy.

 Achieving these goals requires AHS staff to offer their full support and guidance to each Scholar while helping them access resources and opportunities.
 This relationship and the success of the program relies on reciprocity and a mutual commitment from both AHS staff and Scholars.
 Each curriculum year has corresponding assignments and conference calls that require Scholar time and attention, and prompt communication is essential.
-Please note that applying for the 2019 Hamilton Award signals your commitment to actively participate in all 5 years of the program to the best of your ability.

 Winners will also receive a $500 cash scholarship to pay for college expenses.
 In addition, all winners will have access to AHS internship programs and will join a distinguished cohort of peers from across the US.
 This unique Scholar community extends back through 12 years of cohorts and supports one another as they take steps together towards achieving a college education and a meaningful career.